Last Updated on May 11, 2022

 Apricot juice and almond butter are both fairly benign ingredients, not to mention more common in the kitchen than lemon verbena or castor oil.
 When it comes to apricot juice and almond butter, the only real risk here is if you are allergic to either one.

-Lemon verbena can be found as both a tea and as the essential oil.
+Lemon verbena can be found as both teas and as an essential oil.
 Lemon teas have long been used to settle the stomach, including during bouts of morning sickness and are safe to use.
-Due to castor oil’s gastrointestinal effects, it’s likely that the lemon verbena is included in the recipe in order to minimize nausea.
+Due to castor oil’s gastrointestinal effects, it’s likely that the lemon verbena tea or oil is included in the recipe in order to minimize nausea.

 Lemon essential oils (or any other essential oil), on the other hand, should not be ingested during pregnancy (source: Mayo Clinic).
 So, if you’re going to try your hand at making midwives’ brew, skip the lemon essential oil and opt for a lemon tea instead.